junfu1115/DANet/docs/source/notes/syncbn.rst

 Why Synchronize BN?
 -------------------

-- Standard Implementations of BN in public frameworks (suck as Caffe, MXNet, Torch, TF, PyTorch) are unsynchronized, which means that the data are normalized within each GPU.
+- Standard implementations of BN in public frameworks (such as Caffe, MXNet, Torch, TF, PyTorch) are unsynchronized, which means that the data are normalized within each GPU.
 Therefore the `working batch-size` of the BN layer is `BatchSize/nGPU` (batch-size in each GPU).

 .. image:: http://hangzh.com/blog/images/bn2.png
     :align: center